Ivan Kőszegi: Rebellions against Ladislaus IV

 Following his failure, Ladislaus had to reconcile with the Kőszegi brothers in the spring of 1284.
 While Nicholas became again Palatine, Ivan was appointed Ban of Slavonia.
 He held the dignity until the next year.
 Ladislaus spent the last years of his life wandering from place to place, staying among his Cuman subjects.
 Hungary's central government lost power because the prelates and the barons ruled the kingdom independently of the monarch.
 Ivan Kőszegi launched an individual foreign policy at the borderlands between Austria and Hungary, establishing a de facto independent province, which threatened both realms.
 Contemporary Austrian chronicles – the Annales Sancti Rudperti Salisburgensis and Ottokar aus der Gaal's Steirische Reimchronik ("Styrian Rhyming Chronicle") – preserved Ivan's serious clash with Albert I, Duke of Austria in 1285.
 Accordingly, the Kőszegi troops invaded the neighboring Habsburg lands and marched into Wiener Neustadt, devastating the region and looting the settlements along the river Leitha.
 Initially, Albert tried to settle the conflict by negotiation, but the pillage of the Austrian and Styrian borderlands "has become commonplace" on Ivan's part.
-Therefore, the duke summoned his army from the Austria, Styria and Swabia and commissioned his councillor Hermann von Landenberg to lead his forces into Hungary.
+Therefore, the duke summoned his army from the Austria, Styria and Swabia and commissioned his councillor Hermann von Landenberg to lead his forces into Hungary in May–June 1285.
 The Austrians intended to besiege Borostyánkő, but Ivan asked for help from his three brothers, Nicholas, Peter and Henry, who recruited an army of 1,000 people.
 This was the source of uncertainty in Landenberg's army.
-Taking advantage of their inaction, Ivan Kőszegi and his troops encircled the enemy and shot their camp with arrows.
+Taking advantage of their inaction, Ivan Kőszegi and his troops (including Cumans or Pechenegs) encircled the enemy and shot their camp with arrows, while they did not undertake an open confrontation with the Austrians' heavy cavalry.
 Several Austrian nobles were captured during the skirmish.
-After that Albert made a covenant with the Kőszegis; in return for the release of prisoners, the duke promised he will support Ivan Kőszegi's any efforts and ambitions in the Kingdom of Hungary against all his opponents, excluding the Holy Roman Empire, which was ruled by Albert's father Rudolf.
+After that Albert made a covenant with the Kőszegis in Wiener Neustadt; in return for the release of prisoners, the duke promised he will support Ivan Kőszegi's any efforts and ambitions in the Kingdom of Hungary against all his opponents, excluding the Holy Roman Empire, which was ruled by Albert's father Rudolf.
 The duke also proclaimed that he took Ivan under his protection and considered the Hungarian oligarch as his subject.
 In response, Ivan guaranteed that he put his forces for Albert's disposal, if necessary.